retiredreplicant/milkvr-mvrl-maker/README.md

  - Test it out, run MilkVR and stream your videos from the "Sideloaded" category

 ##File Names
-The files do need to be named in the same way that MilkVR would expect them if you were copying to your phone's storage.
+The video files do need to be named in the same way that MilkVR would expect them if you were copying to your phone's storage.
 The optimal naming convention for your videos is `<video_name>.<video_type>.mp4` where `<video_type>` is a MilkVR recognized video type string.
-See https://milkvr.com/#/content/faq for the available options for '<video_type>`.
+See https://milkvr.com/#/content/faq for the available options for `<video_type>`.

 For example, if you have a video named my_video.3dh.mp4, the tool will create an mvrl file named my_video.3dh.mvrl containing: